 1. Know Why Your Claim Was Denied

 As we mentioned above, it is hard to make a successful appeal if you do not understand the reasons why you should appeal.
-For instance, in the case of a denied healthcare claim, your insurance company will send you an Explanation of Benefits (EOB) that details the reasons why your claim was denied.
+Take a look through the letters or emails you have received.
+Do they explain the reason behind the denial?
+Do they point you to a provision or a paragraph of your insurance policy explaining the denial?
+For instance, in the case of a denied healthcare claim, your insurance company will send you an explanation of benefits (EOB) that details the reasons why your claim was denied.

 Insurance companies will often use codes to explain their decision.
 If the company does not include a key to help you understand the codes, you can call them and ask them to explain it.
 Under the Affordable Care Act, the insurer has a responsibility to explain to you the reasons they denied your insurance claim in understandable terms.